15 seconds by cncdivi

-This is the sixth installment of our Ultimate Benchtop CNC Mini Mill series.
-The series is dedicated to helping DIY CNC’ers work through the design considerations and tradeoffs for their CNC Mill projects.
-Here are the installments so far:
+We are presenting the sixth chapter of our Ultimate Benchtop CNC Mini Mill series.
+This series is committed to assisting DIY CNC enthusiasts in understanding the design factors and trade-offs involved in their CNC Mill projects.
+Up until now, the parts of the series include:

 In this installment, we’ll wrap up the process for selecting your axis drive motors, leadscrews, and timing belt drives.

 Time to wrap up the last 3 articles on factors that influence motor selection.
 Let’s start with a flow chart of the motor selection process and go through it, step-by-step: